Security in the Cloud

 The Tableau Online infrastructure is hosted in a SAS-70 compliant data center that provides numerous controls and safeguards over customer data.

 Your data is your own, even when stored in Tableau Online.
-Only your authorized users have access to data or workbooks stored in Tableau Online—Tableau employees and other customers do not.
+Only your authorized users have access to data or workbooks stored in Tableau Online—Tableau employees and other Tableau customers do not.

 Tableau does have access to and may monitor metrics that have to do with system utilization, account status, and performance.